-Hello from Kathy Collard Miller in the desert of Southern California
+Hello from Kathy Collard Miller, here in the Southern California desert.

 Read More →

-Hello from Kathy Collard Miller in the desert of Southern California!
+Hello from Kathy Collard Miller in the sunny desert of Southern California.

 Read More →